MaxSchambach/nautilus-latex/README.md

     make
     make install

-If needed, adapt the installation paths in the `CMakeLists.txt` file.
+If needed, adapt the installation paths in the `scr/config.ini` file.
 By default, the extension is installed to ``~/.local/share/nautilus-python/extensions`` and the supporting files to ``~/.local/share/nautilus-latex``.